 Coming to the attention of rock icon Prince, Jacob signed to Paisley Park Enterprises (later to become NPG), and released an album of his own called Drum Fever (1995), which featured notables Alphonso Johnson, Alex Acuña, Freddie Ravel, Larry Steelman, Eric Leeds on sax and CSUN’s 17-piece Jazz ensemble conducted by Professor Joel Leach.
 Prince himself made the statement at the time that Jacob was “the most frightening drummer” he had ever heard.
 His sophomore album, Breakthrough, was released on Jacob’s own independent label, JAAB Records, in 2001.

-Jacob expects to release a brand new disc in 2015 entitled “When Drums Conduct!”
+Jacob expects to release a brand new disc in 2018 entitled “When Drums Conduct!”
 A lengthy but unanticipated absence from the music industry was necessary after a tragic car accident dealt him injuries from which it took years to recover, but Jacob’s strength and resolve has helped him to overcome these obstacles, bringing him back to a place where he feels stronger than ever.
 His new release is a brilliant collaboration which features guest appearances by some of the industry’s finest, including world-renowned Grammy Award winning artists such as Daron Malakian, Victor Wooten, Poncho Sanchez, Patrick Moraz, Djivan Gasparyan, The USC Trojan Marching Band and the Lark Choir.
-Jacob has over twenty-five million views on YouTube, and plays regularly with his own band, Jacob Armen Band.
+Jacob has over thirty million views on YouTube, and plays regularly with his own band, Jacob Armen Band.
 He recently released his first single and video for the new album entitled “Beyond the Distance of Time,” an arrangement of Bach’s Invention 4 in D minor.

-Still the youngest drummer to land endorsements from REMO, Zildjian and KAT electronic drums, Jacob also holds endorsements from DW, Shure, EastWest, Logic Pro, Yamaha, Ddrum and Synthogy.
+Still the youngest drummer to land endorsements from REMO, Zildjian and KAT electronic drums, Jacob also holds endorsements from DW, EastWest, Logic Pro, Yamaha, Ddrum and Synthogy.
 Jacob still often plays and collaborates with his father Albert, to whom he credits much of his musical success and his passion to create.